pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Examples/GPIO/GPIO_IOToggle/readme.txt

 @par Example Description

-This example describes how to configure and use GPIOs through the STM32F4xx HAL API.
+How to configure and use GPIOs through the HAL API.

 PC10 IO (configured in output push-pull mode) toggles in a forever loop.